Legal status of transgender people: China

 According to a survey conducted by Peking University, Chinese trans female students face strong discrimination in many areas of education.
 Sex segregation is found everywhere in Chinese schools and universities: student enrollment (for some special schools, universities and majors), appearance standards (hairstyles and uniforms included), private spaces (bathrooms, toilets and dormitories included), physical examinations, military trainings, conscription, PE classes, PE exams and physical health tests.
 Chinese students are required to attend all the activities according to their legal gender marker, otherwise they will be punished.
 It is also difficult to change the gender information of educational attainments and academic degrees in China, even after sex reassignment surgery, which results in discrimination against well-educated trans women.

 Hong Kong

-The Hong Kong Court of Final Appeal ruled that a transsexual woman has the right to marry her boyfriend.
+The Hong Kong Court of Final Appeal ruled that a transsexual woman has the right to marry her boyfriend in the case of W v Registrar of Marriages.
 The ruling was made on 13 May 2013.
 On 16 September 2013, Eliana Rubashkyn, a transgender woman claimed that she was discriminated and sexually abused by the customs officers, including being subjected to invasive body searches and denied usage of a female toilet, although Hong Kong officers denied the allegations.
 After being released, she applied for and was granted refugee status by the United Nations High Commissioner for Refugees (UNHCR), rendering her effectively stateless awaiting acceptance to a third country.
 In February 2023, the Court of Final Appeal ruled that the government's requirement of full sex reassignment surgery in order to update gender identity on ID cards was unconstitutional and unacceptably burdensome.
 As of May 2023, the ruling has yet to be implemented.